Master of Theological Studies (MTS)

 Course Requirements for the MTS

-The MTS requires a minimum of 48 credits to be completed in a maximum of two years of full-time study or up to four years of part-time study.
+The MTS requires a minimum of 48 credits to be completed in a maximum of two years of full-time study or up to five years of part-time study.
 Credits must be distributed as follows:

 Foundational courses: 12 credits *